ParvathiRPai/Arcade/README.md

 ## How to play game

 * Use the **arrow keys** to move the player around the map.
-* Reach the water (top of the map shown in blue) and gain a points.
+* Reach the water (top of the map shown in blue) and gain points.

 ![Arcade](images/demo.JPG)